 When a client’s application status is “Medicaid Pending,” it simply means they’ve applied and are waiting for a decision.
 For your home care agency, this status presents a business choice.
 You can choose to provide services to the client during this waiting period with the expectation that Medicaid will pay for them once the application is approved.
 However, this comes with a risk.
 If the application is denied, you may not get paid for the services you’ve already delivered.
 It’s a balancing act between supporting a client in need and protecting your agency’s financial health.

-Explore Retroactive Coverage
+Ask About Retroactive Coverage

 One important concept to understand is retroactive Medicaid coverage.
 In many states, Medicaid can cover care costs for up to three months before the application date, as long as the client was eligible during that time.
 This can be a huge relief for both families and agencies, as it can pay for services rendered while the client was gathering documents and preparing their application.
 It’s crucial to remember that some states have limited or even eliminated retroactive coverage, so you’ll want to be familiar with the specific rules in your state to know if this is an option for your clients.

-How to Continue Care During the Wait
+How to Keep Care Going During the Wait

 Continuing care while an application is pending often comes down to managing your agency’s cash flow.
 Understanding the possibility of retroactive coverage can give you more confidence in serving a “Medicaid Pending” client.
 However, waiting months for a decision can still put a major strain on your ability to make payroll and cover operating costs.
 This is where having a financial safety net becomes essential.
 For many agencies, securing a cash advance provides the stability needed to bridge the gap, ensuring you can keep your doors open and your caregivers paid while waiting for Medicaid reimbursements to come through.